DrJPepper/barycentric-opencl/README.md

-As it is currently configured, an input model must be provided to the `Mesh` class, which then automatically initializes the requisite parameterization.
-The `Mesh` constructor takes two arguments, the name of the input model file
+As it is currently configured, an input model must be provided to the `Mesh` class, which then automatically initializes the requisite parameterization. <!--The `Mesh` constructor takes two arguments, the name of the input model file-->

 ## TODO